Household energy bills to rise for winter as Ofgem lifts price cap

 The price cap sets a maximum price that energy suppliers can charge consumers for each kilowatt hour (kWh) of energy they use.

-It means it does not limit a household’s total bills, because people still pay for the total amount of energy that they consume.
+It does not limit total bills because householders still pay for the amount of energy they consume.

 The figures provided by Ofgem indicate what a household using gas and electricity, and paying by direct debit, can expect to pay if their energy use is typical.